freakmangd/LoveCollider/README.md

 # LoveCollider

-LoveCollider is a very light collider library.
+LoveCollider is a very simple collider library.
 This can either be used just with triggers, or with physics collisions with the help of the transform.lua script

 You can read the documentation on the functions here: https://github.com/Baggef/LoveCollider/blob/master/FUNCTIONS.md